Master’s in Early Childhood Education - MEd Degree

 Course Description

 Teacher candidates use the guidance approach to create environments that support individual and collaborative learning, encourage positive social interaction, facilitate active engagement in learning, and promote self-motivation.
-Montessori classroom management philosophies are explored.
 Teacher candidates develop skills related to establishing and maintaining organized, safe, inclusive, respectful, challenging, and positive early childhood environments with rules and expectations that are clearly communicated.
-Teacher candidates also examine how to help students overcome challenging behavior and learn from mistakes.
-Practicum/field experience hours: 15.
+Practicum/field experience hours: 25.
 Fingerprint clearance required.

 Course Description